-There are two parts to thanking donors: Connecting with the donor’s brain by reminding them of the amount they gave, the gift date, and that the donation is tax-deductible, and touching the donor’s heart by letting them know they are heroes for giving to your organization’s cause.
+There are two parts to thanking donors: Connecting with the donor’s brain by providing a gift receipt and more importantly, touching the donor’s heart by letting them know they are heroes for giving to your organization’s cause.

 You make the brain connection when you give them the data they need for their records.
 You spell their name correctly and thank them promptly.

 But there is so much more to properly thanking donors.

 To touch their hearts, you have to make them feel fantastic about giving to your organization.

 To do that, you have to connect with them emotionally through a story, a photo, and hero language that makes them feel special and important, like they personally stepped in and made a difference through their gift.

 A perfect thank-you letter does both.
 It provides the donor with the relevant information and touches the donor’s heart.